JustinChu/ntsm/README.md

 ##### Generating PCA from multiVCF file:

 Once fasta files for sites have been created, it is possible to create a PCA rotation matrix for speeding up the analysis.
 To do so you must supply a multiVCF file from which the PCA will be built.
+This multi-sample VCF ideally should not contain the same samples as the VCF used in the sample swap detection process.
+It should be a set of reliable samples on which a PCA and rotational matrix would be based on.
 We note that the use of a rotational matrix is optional.

 Example: